EddyTheCo/BuyMeACoffe/README.md

 ```
 where the first argument is the address where the buymeacoffe.wasm and buymeacoffe.js are.
-The second argument is the name of the application (buymeacoffe), #qtrootDiv represent the element id where you want to show it.
+The second argument is the name of the application, #qtrootDiv represent the element id where you want to show it.
 And the last argument is the logo to show when the application is loading.

-4. Check that the module was created and once created set the node address and shimmer address(from javascript) for recieving payments like :
+4. Check that the module was created and once created set the node address and Startdust address(from javascript) for recieving payments like :
 ```
 checkModuleLoad=setInterval(function() {
                   if (qtLoader.module())